-The state's overall leverage (total debt, pension, OPEB and other long-term liabilities) is moderately higher than the sector median, but has declined.
-Consistent with sector-wide trends, Washington's ability to service long-term liabilities improved in recent years as it saw strong revenue growth; also, its pension and OPEB burden declined in part because of higher interest rates we use to discount these liabilities.
+The state's total governmental leverage (debt, pension, OPEB and other long-term liabilities) has moderated to 108.9% of own source revenue as of fiscal 2024 from 187.1% five years ago as it saw strong revenue growth.
+Pension and OPEB liabilities declined in part because of the market-based discount rates we apply to these liabilities.